-Why you need to start cycle syncing & how to begin
+Why do you need to start cycle syncing & how to begin

-It is important for women to consider that these cyclical changes that regulate our menstrual cycles also have significant influence on other physical and mental functions of the body.
-This means that the fluctuating levels of estrogen and progesterone throughout the month can have large impacts on a female’s day to day life.
+It is important for women to consider that these cyclical changes that regulate our menstrual cycles also have a significant influence on other physical and mental functions of the body.
+This means that the fluctuating levels of estrogen and progesterone throughout the month can have large impacts on a female’s day-to-day life.
 Our hormones play a role in our food cravings, brain function, energy levels, emotional status, skin health, weight gain/loss, and much more.

 What is Cycle Syncing?

 By appreciating the hormonal shifts that take place throughout the cycle, we gain insight into the “why” behind our energy, moods, and performance on a given day, but this also provides insight into how to work with the body’s natural rhythm.
 There is a relatively new trend called “Cycle Syncing” created by Alisa Vitti of Flo Living to bio-hack this system.
 The idea is that women can change their behaviours throughout their cycle to support the body through the hormonal rhythms to optimize their hormone function and well-being.